 The dissatisfaction with leadership efficacy in local government is broadly comparable to other areas of the public sector that we have examined in our previous reports "A picture of health?" and "Top of the class?".
-It is slightly more favourable than in healthcare where 65% reported that leadership was effective at ensuring the organisation succeeds while 27% felt it was ineffective.27 However it is slightly less favourable than education where 70% described their leadership as effective at ensuring organisational success, but 20% reported that it was ineffective.28 applied practice across local government in the UK.
-Eight in ten respondents considered that the leadership in their authority set longterm goals well.
+It is slightly more favourable than in healthcare where 65% reported that leadership was effective at ensuring the organisation succeeds while 27% felt it was ineffective.
+Thowever it is slightly less favourable than education where 70% described their leadership as effective at ensuring organisational success, but 20% reported that it was ineffective.
+Elective.

+Strategic planning is a strength of much of UK local government applied practice across local government in the UK.
+Eight in ten respondents considered that the leadership in their authority set long-term goals well.
 With 18% failing to do this well or at all.
 Marginally fewer (77%) agreed that the leaders in their council set shorter-term goals well, too, while 22% reported that their local authority did not perform well on this metric.